player654012/Clinic/Readme.md

 # Clinic reminder system
-it is a a clinic reminder system which helps doctor and patient manage their clinical reminders.
+It is a clinic reminder system which helps doctor and patient manage their clinical reminders.
 A clinical reminder is an instruction doctor post to patient.

 # Sub Systems
 * Patient App (ClinicMobile): React Native